VuThanhDat14122004/Unet-medical-segmentation/README.md

 - Best validation loss is approximately 0.37 which achieved at epoch 7 when using Unet with Resnet decoder
 ![alt text](image-1.png)
-- The final score on Kaggle is 0.8658 / 1 upon submission with .

 - The Kaggle submission score with the original U-Net model was 0.8658 / 1
 - The Kaggle submission score with the U-Net model using a ResNet decoder was 0.89 / 1